algorithmica-org/algorithmica/content/english/hpc/simd/shuffing.md

 }
 ```

 To vectorize it, we will use the `_mm256_permutevar8x32_epi32` intrinsic.
-It takes a vector of values and a vector of indices, and selects them correspondingly.
-It doesn't really permute but selects the values.
+It takes a vector of values and individually selects them with a vector of indices.
+Despite the name, it doesn't *permute* values but just *copies* them to form a new vector: duplicates in the result are allowed.

-The general idea:
+The general idea of our algorithm is as follows:

-- to calculate the predicate (perform the comparison and get the mask),
+- calculate the predicate on a vector of data — in this case, this means performing the comparisons to get the mask;
-- use `movemask` to get a scalar 8-bit mask,
+- use the `movemask` instruction to get a scalar 8-bit mask;
-- then use a lookup use this instruction
+- use this mask to index a lookup table that returns a permutation moving the elements that satisfy the predicate to the beginning of the vector (in their original order);
-- permute so that values are in the beginning
+- use the `_mm256_permutevar8x32_epi32` intrinsic to permute the values;
-- write to the buffer only the element that satisfy the predicate (and maybe some garbage later)
+- write the whole permuted vector to the buffer — it may have some trailing garbage, but its prefix is correct;
-- move pointer (by the popcnt of movemask)
+- calculate the population count of the scalar mask and move the buffer pointer by that amount.

-6-7x faster:
+First, we need to precompute the permutations:

 ```c++
 struct Precalc {